j-helland/smoot/README.md

 ![](artifacts/smoot-logo.png)

 > [!CAUTION]
 > Smoot is an early-stages project that has not reached a stable release.
-Bugs and missing features are common.
+Bugs and missing features are a common occurrence.
+Breaking API changes can happen without notice.
+Features and bugs will be prioritized at the author's discretion.

 ## Smoot: A fast dimensional analysis library for Python